fastify/fastify/docs/Factory.md

 fastify.listen(3000)
 ```

 Internally Fastify uses the API of Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
-If not, you can enhance the sever instance inside the `httpServer` function before the `return` statement.
+If not, you can enhance the sever instance inside the `serverFactory` function before the `return` statement.